 It is expected that two Beckman Scholars will be selected in April of each year (2018, 2019 and 2020).
 Beckman Scholars selected in April 2020 are expected to commit to 10 weeks of full-time research (40 hours per week) during summer 2020 and 2021 and 10 hours per week of research during the 2020-2021 academic year.

 Beckman Scholars Stipend Support:

 - Academic Year 2020-2021 - $4,600

 In addition, Beckman Scholars have scientific supply and travel funding of $2,800 available to be distributed as needed to support current research activities.

-Applicants to The Beckman Scholars Program, must have one of the following as a faculty mentor:
+Applicants to the Beckman Scholars Program, must have one of the following faculty mentors:

 (The information below is taken directly from the website.
-We encourage students who are applying to read the website and learn more about Dr. and Mrs. Beckman and the Arnold and Mabel Beckman Foundation)
+We encourage students who are applying to read the website and learn more the Arnold and Mabel Beckman Foundation)